biblehong/8-Week-SQL-Challenge/Case Study #6 : Clique Bait.md

 ## Conclusion

-February had the most number of visits in the history of Clique Bait online store.
-About 49.86% of the total visits resulted into a purchase, which was quite low and may need some digging up to see if there's any area Danny can improve to increase sales.
+February has the most number of visits in the history of Clique Bait online store.
+About 49.86% of the total visits resulted in a purchase, which is quite low and may need some digging up to see if there's any area Danny can improve to increase sales.

-Shellfish was the most popular category that customers viewed, added to cart and purchased, with Lobster being the most bought item among all the products.
-Russian Caviar was the most abandoned item despite having a high view and add to cart numbers.
-This could mean that customers were changing their mind mid-purchase which can be due to item price or item quantity.
-Danny should start thinking about running campaigns on least favorite items to boost their sales.
+Shellfish is the most popular category that customers viewed, added to cart and purchased, with Lobster being the most bought item among all the products.
+Russian Caviar is the most abandoned item despite having high view and add to cart numbers.
+This could mean that customers were changing their minds mid-purchase which can be due to item price or item quantity.
+Danny should start thinking about running campaigns on the least favorite items to boost their sales.

 About 61% of those who viewed items on the website subsequently added the items to the cart and about 76% of these were converted into a sale.